Information Storage in the Stochastic Ising Model: Introduction

-To better understand whether anything beyond a single bit can be stored in the SIM on the 2D grid at $\beta>\beta_c$ consider two (stochastic) trajectories with one started from an all-plus state and another one from a fixed state $\sigma$.
-Evolving them jointly using the standard synchronous coupling, we let $p_t(\sigma)$ be the probability that the trajectories have coupled by time $t$. \cite{Martinelli_PhaseCoex1994} shows that $p_t(\sigma)$ averaged over all $\sigma$ sampled from the Gibbs distribution conditioned on positive magnetization converges to one for $t\geq e^{cn^{\frac{1}{4}+\epsilon}}$.
-This time corresponds to the mixing time of a SIM on a 2D grid with a plus boundary condition, recently improved by \cite{Lubetzky_Mixing2010} to $n^{O(\log n)}$, and conjectured to be order $n$ (possibly up to logarithmic terms).
-We point out that this does not resolve the question we posed, but suggests that if a state that does not couple with the all-plus trajectory exists, it should not be a typical one with respect to the Gibbs distribution.
-To quantify this statement, we use the result from \cite[Proposition 5.2]{Martinelli_PhaseCoex1994} to show that for sufficiently large $\beta>0$ (i.e., at low temperature) $I(X_0;X_t)\leq \log2+o(1)$, if $X_0$ is distributed according to the Gibbs measure and $t\geq e^{cn^{\frac{1}{4}+\epsilon}}$.
-This result is stated and proven in Section \ref{SEC:positive_temp1}.
-The positive temperature regime also enables to study to scale time with $\beta$ (instead of $n$).
-We show that $\sqrt{n}$ bits stored into monochromatic horizontal or vertical stripes, will be decodable via majority decoding after $t\sim e^{c\beta}$ (Section \ref{SEC:positive_temp2}).
+To understand whether anything beyond a single bit can be stored in the SIM on the 2D grid at $\beta>\beta_c$ consider two (stochastic) trajectories, one starting from an all-plus state and another one from some fixed $\sigma$.
+Evolving them jointly using the synchronous coupling, we let $p_t(\sigma)$ be the probability that the trajectories have coupled by time $t$. \cite{Martinelli_PhaseCoex1994} shows that $p_t(\sigma)$ averaged over all $\sigma$ sampled from the Gibbs distribution conditioned on positive magnetization converges to one for $t\geq \exp(C\beta n^{1/4+\epsilon})$.
+This time corresponds to the mixing time of a SIM on a 2D grid with a plus boundary condition, recently improved by \cite{Lubetzky_Mixing2010} to $n^{O(\log n)}$, and conjectured to be order $n$ (up to logarithmic terms).
+We point out that this does not resolve the question we posed, but suggests that if a state that does not couple with the all-plus trajectory exists, it should not be a typical one w.r.t. the Gibbs distribution.
+To quantify this statement, we show that for sufficiently large $\beta>0$ and $X_0$ drawn from the Gibbs distribution, $I(X_0;X_t)\leq \log2+o(1)$ for $t\geq \exp(C\beta n^{1/4+\epsilon})$.
+The positive temperature regime also enables scaling time with $\beta$ (instead of $n$).
+We show that $\sqrt{n}$ bits stored into monochromatic horizontal or vertical stripes, are decodable via majority after $t\sim \exp(c\beta)$.
 Key to this observation is a new result on the survival time of a single plus-labeled stripe in a sea of minuses.
-Even with these understandings, however, a general analysis of the information capacity for $\beta>0$ seems very challenging.
+Even with these understandings, however, an order optimal characterization of the information capacity for general $\beta>0$ seems challenging.

-As a first step towards the general $\beta>0$ case, we consider the limit $\beta\to\infty$.
-The information capacity, denoted by $I_n(t)$, is first studied when $n$ is fixed and $t\to\infty$.
-Beyond answering the question of `how much information can be stored in the system forever?', this limiting quantity also lower bounds $I_n(t)$, for all $t$.
-We characterize the zero-temperature SIM as an absorbing MC, and identify the set of absorbing states (referred to as `stable configurations').
-A configuration is stable if and only if it has a (horizontal or vertical) striped pattern, with stripes of width at least two.
-Since the number of stripes is of order $\sqrt{n}$, we obtain $\lim\limits_{t\to\infty}I_n(t)=\Theta(\sqrt{n})$.
-Achievability follows by coding only over the stripes; the converse uses the MC's absorbing~nature.